HorridHanu/Quiz-pyhton/README.md

 # Quiz-pyhton
-for begineer for learning process
+for begineer for learning purpose!